BaronKiko/Ryujinx-OGL-Demos/README.md

 What each thing does/tests

 # Template:
 Just a template to get an app running.
 Displays a white screen.
-For new apps you can copy this.
+For new apps you can copy this

 # Geometry Shaders
 Draws 4 vertical lines from single draw points call

-# Constant Attributes
+# Uniforms
-Draws a green triangle, colour passed with constant attribute.
+Draws a green triangle, colour passed with uniforms